By Paul Barry | Assistant Buyer: Beer & Spirits

 The majority of beers do not age well.
 The bitterness and fruity or floral flavours and aromas of hoppier beers will decrease overtime so are best drunk fresh.
 The same goes for lighter styles like Pilsner.
 There are, however, some fantastic styles of beer that will develop and improve given time.

 In general, you are looking for beers with stronger flavours.
 More malt driven styles work well where the sweet, roasty and malty flavours soften.
 The wood character of barrel-aged beers will similarly soften.
 Also, look for beers with a higher alcohol content, above 8%, where those boozy flavours will mellow and integrate over time.
-Try some Barley wine like Spital Strong Ale or imperial stout like Victory Storm King.
+Try some Barley wine or imperial stout.
 The notable exception here is with lower alcohol sours that have great potential to evolve.

 Bottle conditioned beers, such as many Belgians, will naturally develop as the yeast slowly consumes the sugar and creates new flavours and aromas.
 St Stefanus Blonde ale will show great character change over a couple of years.
 Wild fermented or ‘Brett’ beers, those intentionally inoculated with Brettanomyces, can also develop superbly as these microbes has a veracious appetite for sugar and will consume even those more complex sugars, thereby throwing out more flavours.
 Timmermans Oude Gueuze has the potential to improve for 20 years where it can develop funkier and more complex flavours.